heptarch/heptarch.github.io/drafts/rbl2.md

-So it makes sense to emulate the <a href="https://heptar.ch/rbl1/#sec-1-5">Bell recipe</a>: hire a bunch of smart people, put them in rooms with sunlight, keep them stimulated, focused, and well-fed, and ultimately, by collaborative management, get them to solve problems in creative and interdisciplinary ways.
+So it makes sense to emulate the <a href="https://heptar.ch/rbl1/#sec-1-5">Bell recipe</a>: hire a bunch of smart people, put them in rooms with sunlight, keep them stimulated, focused, and well-fed, and ultimately, by management and judicious organizational structure, get them to solve problems in creative and interdisciplinary ways.
 It worked for Bell.